-At Cockfield Primary school reading is at the heart of everything we do; learning to read allows children to open the door to the wider world and unlock their imaginations.
-We passionately believe in helping children to develop not only the technical skills of reading and writing, but also in generating a love for literature and reading which will stay with them forever.
+At Cockfield Primary School, reading is at the heart of everything we do; learning to read allows children to open the door to the wider world and unlock their imaginations.
+We are passionately driven to enable children to develop both the technical skills of reading, and also generating a love for literature and reading, which will stay with them forever.

-For full details of our approach to reading including our phonics progression, please read our Reading Strategy by clicking on the link:
+For full details of our approach to reading can be found in our Cockfield Primary School Reading Strategy

 Within our broader English Curriculum planning, our intent for reading is clear: